 There are several issues that have an impact on the measurement of major allergens in extracts, and these are important for manufacturers, testing laboratories, and clinics.

 Major Allergen Measurements: Sources of Variability, Validation, Quality Assurance, and Utility for Laboratories, Manufacturers and Clinics (Allergy & Asthma Proc 2002 Publication)

 This study describes the assays used for measuring major allergens and the challenges involved, such as variations among laboratory equipment, supplies, and technicians, that can affect the consistency and reliability of assays.

 Sensitization to Alternaria Allergens: IgE Specificities and Relative Skin Reactivities from Multiple US Locations (ACAAI 2007 Poster)

 This is a study of the geographic variations in both serum and skin reactivities to Alternaria extracts and the variations in the allergenic protein structures that are responsible for such variation.

-NEW!
 Environmental Assay to Measure Mouse Urine Antigens (AAAAI 2013 Poster)